TrueBurn/halloween-maps-2025/docs/ADMIN-SETUP.md

 ### Invite link not working

 - ✅ Make sure redirect URLs are configured in Supabase (see Prerequisites section)
+  - Must include `/auth/confirm` as primary redirect
 - ✅ Make sure email templates are updated (see Prerequisites section)
-- ✅ Check that the invite link redirects to `/admin/reset-password`
+- ✅ Check that the invite link goes to `/auth/confirm?token_hash=...&type=invite`
 - ✅ Verify the link hasn't expired (invite links expire after 24 hours)
+- ✅ Check for errors at `/error` page if redirected there

 ### Password reset not working

 - ✅ Ensure email templates are configured correctly (see Prerequisites section)
-- ✅ Check redirect URLs include your domain (see Prerequisites section)
+- ✅ Check redirect URLs include `/auth/confirm` (see Prerequisites section)
-- ✅ Verify reset link redirects to `/admin/reset-password?token_hash=...`
+- ✅ Verify reset link goes to `/auth/confirm?token_hash=...&type=recovery`
 - ✅ Try requesting a new reset link from the login page
+- ✅ Check browser console for errors during token verification

 ### User can't access admin panel after login